 Kate Seagrave: Before ordination, Kate's background was in modern languages.
 Prior to moving back to Oxford to work for the Pastorate and St Aldates Church she worked with students from the London Art Colleges, as a part-time university chaplain at London Southbank University, and served as a curate in South West London.
 When not on duty you can find her training for CrossFit, designing and making knitwear, and enjoying the great outdoors with her nearest and dearest.
 (Contact Kate)

 Luna's background is in Law and Economics and she worked in the Real Estate Industry for several years in Beijing before she came to Oxford for a Master in Sociology degree.
 She has broad interests and loves inter-disciplinary discussions.
 Before she started working for the Pastorate she worked with postgraduate students as an apprentice in St Ebbe's Church for two years.
-She is passionate about people and stories, enjoys traveling and watching movies.
+She is passionate about people and stories, enjoys travelling and watching movies.
 She loves cultures and especially collecting jokes from different cultural backgrounds.
 You might want to count how many times she uses the word "exciting" every day, but that's because she is indeed excited about everything.
 (Contact Luna)

 The chaplains are supported in their ministry by the Trustees and Council Members who have overall responsibility for the administration and work of the charitable trust.
 The Trustees are all Senior Members of Oxford University while the Council is a more diverse group composed of academics, Rectors of evangelical Anglican churches of Oxford, and others who have particular gifts or expertise which they are willing to exercise in support of the Pastorate's mission.